 In 1948, Leela played the mother of Dilip Kumar in “Shaheed (1948),” opposite Chandra Mohan.
 The widespread acclaim for the role helped her transition into mature roles.
 She went on to play the quintessential mother to all the top stars, including Dilip Kumar, Dev Anand, Raj Kapoor, Sunil Dutt, Raj Kumar, Shammi Kapoor, Shashi Kapoor, and many more.

-Some of his notable films include “Awaara (1951),” “Saiyan (1951),” “Sangdil (1952),” Maa (1952),” “Basant Bahar (1956),” “Naya Daur (1957),” “Sadhna (1958),” Phil Subha Hogi (1958),” “Dhool Ka Phool (1959),” “Kanoon (1960),” “Parakh (1960),” “Kohinoor (1960),” “Kala Bazar (1960),” “Ghunghat (1960),” Dharmputra (1961),” “Hum Dono (1961),” “Gunga Jumna (1961),” “Asli-Naqli (1962),” “Dil Hi To Hai (1963),” Suhagan (1964),” “Dosti (1964),” “Zindagi (1964),” “Guide (1965),” “Waqt (1965),” “Phool Aur Patthar (1966,” “Aurat (1967),” “Majhli Didi (1967),” “Prince (1969),” “Intaquam (1969),” among others.
+Some of his notable films include “Awaara (1951),” “Saiyan (1951),” “Sangdil (1952),” Maa (1952),” “Basant Bahar (1956),” “Naya Daur (1957),” “Sadhna (1958),” Phil Subha Hogi (1958),” “Dhool Ka Phool (1959),” “Kanoon (1960),” “Parakh (1960),” “Kohinoor (1960),” “Kala Bazar (1960),” “Ghunghat (1960),” Dharmputra (1961),” “Hum Dono (1961),” “Gunga Jumna (1961),” “Asli-Naqli (1962),” “Dil Hi To Hai (1963),” Suhagan (1964),” “Dosti (1964),” “Zindagi (1964),” “Guide (1965),” “Waqt (1965),” “Phool Aur Patthar (1966),” “Aurat (1967),” “Majhli Didi (1967),” “Prince (1969),” and “Intaquam (1969),” among others.

-In the 1970s onwards, she cut off her work significantly and appeared in only selective films, notably Man Ki Aankhen (1970), Jeevan Mrityu (1970), Mehmaan (1973), Palkon Ki Chhaon Mein (1977), Satyam Shivam Sundaram (1978), Janta Hawaldar (1979), Bin Maa Ke Bachche (1980), and Dil Tujhko Diya (1987).
+In the 1970s onwards, she cut off her work significantly and appeared in only selective films.
+Some of her notabe films include Man Ki Aankhen (1970), Jeevan Mrityu (1970), Mehmaan (1973), Palkon Ki Chhaon Mein (1977), Satyam Shivam Sundaram (1978), Janta Hawaldar (1979), Bin Maa Ke Bachche (1980), and Dil Tujhko Diya (1987).